Mobilization Against AIDS. (San Francisco (CA)) Search this

 Subseries 1: Changing Herizons, and Herizons Newsletter, 1983-1991

-Series 24: Universal Felloship Metropolitan Community Churches (UFMCC), 1957-2019, undated
+Series 24: Universal Fellowship Metropolitan Community Churches (UFMCC), 1957-2019, undated

 Historical Note:

 While the quest for equal rights has been pursued by generations, it is generally acknowledged that the modern day Lesbian, Gay, Bisexual, and Transgender (LGBT) civil rights movement began in New York City in June 1969 with the Stonewall Riots.
 Prior to this time a number of activists, individuals, and organizations such as The Mattachine Society, Daughters of Bilitis and others, fought to bring recognition of LGBT civil rights to the forefront of American society.
-While the movement was primarily, and most visually, centered in New York City and San Francisco, periodicals, guide books, and ephemeral material interconnected the larger LGBT community throughout the United States.
-The increased visibility of the LGBT movement inspired groups at odds with that new found visibility and call to action.
-The challenge to what was termed "traditional" values encouraged counter-LGBT groups to define and solidfy their constituency as well.
-This collection comprises material that is generated by individuals and organizations that have been on both sides of the question.
+While the movement was primarily, and most visably, centered in New York City and San Francisco, periodicals, guide books, and ephemeral material interconnected the larger LGBT community throughout the United States.
+The increased visibility of the LGBT movement inspired affinity groups at odds with the LGBT community's new found visibility and quest for broader civil rights.
+The challenge to what was termed "traditional" values encouraged these counter-LGBT groups to define and solidfy their constituency and also become more pro-active.
+This collection comprises material that is generated by individuals and organizations promoting both points of view.

 Related Materials: